Nishchit-Dev/Corgea-app/GITHUB_INTEGRATION.md

 - Deployment instructions
 - Troubleshooting guides

-This integration transforms Corgea from a simple code scanner into a comprehensive repository security platform! 🚀
+This integration transforms AISecure from a simple code scanner into a comprehensive repository security platform! 🚀